Hiking to an Active Volcano: Mount Aso in Japan

 We started the hike shortly after 6 am am and took the bus back to Aso shortly before 3 pm.
 We did the following course: the section following the remains of the old Sensuikyo Ropeway, Taka-Dake, Naka-Dake and Sunasenri.

 The day started with thick fog but both of us knew Japan well enough to keep hopeful for the sun come up during the day.
-The first part of the hike was grueling for me, but it was a walk in the park for my hiking partner – who was very kind to make feel at ease.
+The first part of the hike was grueling for me, but it was a walk in the park for my hiking partner – who was very kind, and waited for me and made me feel at ease.
 But once the first half hour was over and I got used to the rhythm, Mount Aso became a tremendously enjoyable hike with iconic scenery.
 One of those sceneries which one may think should require a little more effort and maybe even be less accessible.
 This is one of the greatest things about hiking in Japan – often experiencing spectacular sceneries even in short and not necessarily demanding hikes.

 Once we finished the initial push and got on the mountain ridge (by the time some of the hikers already gave up to the fog and diminishing chance of caldera scenery), it took merely a second for the fog to lift and the sun to award us with one of the most spectacular nature sceneries in Japan – almost a bird`s-eye view of Naka-Dake crater with the fumes very vividly coming up.
 This was where we took our first break enjoying the scenery before we pushed for Taka-Dake – the highest peak in Mount Aso range.
 The trail leading to Taka-dake was rocky and quite slippery but the views were more than enough to keep me happy and motivated.